hibzzgames/Hibzz.PackageEditor/README.md

 Across different Unity projects that I rapidly prototype, I use a lot of scripts that are shared between projects.
 To keep things streamlined (and shareable), I've created self-contained packages that I can easily import into any project using the Unity Package Manager.
 However, as I continue to work on the projects, I might find issues or want to add new features/improvements to the packages.
 To do this, I have to either work on the source repository directly, push an update, and then update the package in the project, or I have to manually copy the files over to the project and replace the UPM package.
 Both of these options are not ideal, and I wanted to find a better way to quickly iterate on my packages, test them, and then push them to the source repository.

 ## How it works
-The package editor is a tool that allows you to edit a package that is installed via the Unity Package Manager.
-It does this by creating a local copy of the package in the project's `Packages` folder, and then creating a symbolic link to the original package.
+The package editor is a tool that allows you to edit a package that is installed using a git URL via the Unity Package Manager.
+It does this by creating a local copy of the package in the developer's `Documents/UnityPackageSource/` folder and creating a symbolic link to the local `Packages` folder to create an *Embedded* package.
 This allows you to edit the package in the project, and then push the changes to the source repository.
-The package editor will also automatically update the package in the project when you push changes to the source repository.
+Then once the you are done, you can revert to the original "production" package using this tool.

+This way you can quickly iterate on your packages, across multiple projects, without having to worry about juggling multiple repositories or manually copying files over.